 One of the best pieces of literature on this topic was published by the Journal of Korean Medical Science, “Overview of Surgical Scar Prevention and Management,’ and republished by the US National Institutes of Health.
 In the article, they point out that suture technique is critical, but it is just the icing on the cake, so to speak.
 The incision is what will guide the healing that the suture allows.
 This means the cut is even more critical than the suture, but even a good cut will be ruined if the suture is off.
 This needs to be followed up with post-surgical wound care and scar management:

-In scar prevention, the single most important modifiable factor is wound tension during the proliferative and remodeling phases, and this is determined by the choice of incision design.
+In scar prevention, the single most Importance of Sutures modifiable factor is wound tension during the proliferative and remodeling phases, and this is determined by the choice of incision design.
 Traditional incisions most often follow relaxed skin tension lines, but no such lines exist in high surface tension areas.
 If such incisions are unavoidable, the patient must be informed of this ahead of time.
 The management of a surgical incision does not end when the sutures are removed.
 Surgical scar care should be continued for one year.
 Patient participation is paramount in obtaining the optimal outcome.
 Postoperative visits should screen for signs of scar hypertrophy and has a dual purpose of continued patient education and reinforcement of proper care.